pavelvasev/viewlang/readme.en.md

 Then restart chrome (if it was running).

 ## Local setup (linux)
-Sorry no instructions now.
+Sorry no instructions at the moment.
 Some ideas:

 1. Try to reproduce windows setup.
 2. Run local static webserver and open ./code/scene.html there.